bperez94/Password-generator/README.md

-# RANDOM PASSWORD GENERATOR

- ### Created 06/06/2020
+# Password Generator

+#Created on 11/17/2020

- #### By Brandon Perez
+# By Brandon Perez

 ## Description
- This page will give you new passwords every time you pick generate password.
- You simply click generate password, then choose how long you want your password to be.
-Then  select if you want uppercase, lowercase, numbers or special characters in your passowrd.
-Then your new password will appear.
+This applications will create a random password for users.
+Password lenght and other specifics are chosen based off of user reponse to certain prmopts.

+## Installation
+1-git clone

- ## Known Bugs
+## Known bugs
- After you choose what you want in your password, it returns with undefined.
-To fix this all the possible user chocies must be added as if statments and if else statments.
+ N/A

+## Contact Information
+brandonp940@gmail.com

 ## Technologies Used
- HTML
- CSS
- JAVASCRIPT
+HTML, CSS.
+JavaScript

+## Contribution

 ### License
- Copyright(c) 2020 by (Brandon Perez)
- This software is licensed under MIT license.
+MIT